How to Get Rid of Powdery Mildew in Your Garden

 Whether you purchase a spray or make your own, you will need to reapply after it rains.

 Once your plants become infected, it is difficult to get rid of the powdery mildew.
-Remove any infected plant material so the infection doesn't spread.
+Remove any infected plant material so that the infection doesn't spread to other plants.
 Either throw it out or compost it.

 Fungicide sprays made up of horticultural oils or plant based oils such as jojoba or neem oils, copper or potassium bicarbonate can be purchased at your local nursery or you can make your own fungicide spray.
 Mix 1 tablespoon of baking soda in a gallon of water and add ½ teaspoon of liquid soap.